Kathleen McCracken was born in Dundalk, Ontario, in 1960.

 She has published scholarly articles on the poetry of Derek Mahon, Paul Muldoon and Ciaran Carson,as well as on the documentary films of John T Davis, Irish cinema and First Nations Canadian Writing.
 A critical monograph entitled Radical Vision: Reading the Poetry of Paul Durcan is forthcoming from Bloodaxe Books.

-Kathleen has lived in Ireland for twenty years and is currently Lecturer in English Literature and Creative Writing at the University of Ulster in Northern Ireland.
+Kathleen has lived in Ireland for many years and is currently Lecturer in English Literature and Creative Writing at the University of Ulster in Northern Ireland.